Azure/ResourceModules/docs/wiki/Solution creation.md

 > The full source can be found here as a reference: [Litware/Platform](https://github.com/segraef/Platform/).

 Each deployment is its own pipeline job.
 This means, when triggered, each job performs the following actions:
-1.etching the _public_ **Azure/ResourceModules** repository for consuming Module into a nested folder `ResourceModules` of the main **Litware/Platform** repository (which in turn contains all parameters files to be used for deployments)
+1. Fetching the _public_ **Azure/ResourceModules** repository for consuming Module into a nested folder `ResourceModules` of the main **Litware/Platform** repository (which in turn contains all parameters files to be used for deployments)
 1. Checkout 'Litware/Platform' repository containing the parameter files in a nested folder - `Platform`
 1. Deploy resources in target Azure subscription